soymadip/My-Practice-Environment/PYTHON/Notes/• Day 1-20/14 - if-else Statements.md

 - if-else
 - if-else-elif
 - nested if-else-elif.
-## An if……else statement evaluates like this:
+## An if-else statement evaluates like this:

 ### if the expression evaluates True:
 Execute the block of code inside if statement.
 After execution return to the code out of the if……else block.\